Nikon D40 and the Nikon 18-55mm VR

 I probably have less than 100 dollars in this old kit.
 Fun.

 Now do i wish they all could be California girls?
 Yes!
 Do I lust to be able to zoom-in with built in stabilization on a 15 thousand dollar lens?
 Yes!
-Plus the latest Nikon camera, kevlar kayak and a white Subaru?
+Plus the latest Nikon camera, kevlar kayak and a polkadot Subaru?
 Yes!

 Which brings me to that song: